xavierjefferson/Hangfire.FluentNHibernateStorage/README.md

 - `TransactionTimeout` - transaction timeout.
 Default is 1 minute.
 - `InvisibilityTimeout` - If your jobs run long, Hangfire will assume they've failed if the duration is longer than this value.
 Increase this value so Hangfire try to re-queue them too early.
 Default is 15 minutes.
 - `DefaultSchema` - database schema into which the Hangfire tables will be created.
 Default is database provider specific ("dbo" for SQL Server, "public" for PostgreSQL, etc).
+- `TablePrefix` - Table name prefix for Hangfire tables that will be created.
+Default is 'Hangfire_'.
+This cannot be null or blank.

 ### How to limit number of open connections